Solar Payback and Financials

 electric meter spinning backwards showing solar paybackThere are many benefits to going solar, such as minimizing the impact to the environment and achieving energy independence.
 Beyond these reasons however, there are real financial advantages in investing in a solar system.

-For many homeowners and small businesses, not going solar is the more expensive option as described below.
-The following financial analysis assumes the typical system of 8.8kW, a $190 per month electric bill, a system life of 30 years (though it will last longer then that), and an inverter replacement after 15 years.
+For many homeowners, not going solar is the more expensive option as described below.
+The following financial analysis assumes the typical system of 9.0 kW, a $190 per month electric bill, a system life of 30 years (though it can last longer then that).

 Direct Savings

 Looking at the direct savings of a PV system is a good first step in assessing the advantages of going solar.
 A sample 8.8kW system will save you $2,280 in electricity costs over the first year.
-This works out to be $67,000 over the warranted life of the system, once you subtract the cost for a new inverter after 15 years.
+This works out to be $67,000 over the warranted life of the system.

 Solar Payback